Election filing period underway

 The filing period for the May 6 city council and school board elections opened Jan.
 18 and runs through Feb.
 17.

 The following places are on this year’s ballot.
-Also listed are the people currently in those positions and an update on who has filed.
+Also listed are the people currently in those positions and who has filed to run as of Jan.
+27.

 CITY OF ALVORD